l-nn-rt/nfc-door-control-system/README.md

 ### LDAP

-At first you need to create an LDAP parent node for the Event-Subscriber, the Microcontroller at the door and the users.
+At first you need to create an LDAP parent node for the Event-Subscriber and the users.

 Then create the following ldap attributes:

 -   endpoint
 -   eventType
--   psk
 -   nfcToken

 From these attributes you can now build the following classes: